karthikvishal-s/karthikvishal-s/README.md

 # 💫 About Me:
 I'm a passionate college student pursuing a B.Tech in Computer Science and Engineering, with a strong focus on full-stack development.
-I enjoy building end-to-end web applications, integrating frontend and backend technologies to create smooth and impactful user experiences.
+I enjoy building end-to-end web applications, integrating frontend and backend technologies to create smooth and impactful user experience.

 ---